DataONEorg/dataone-web/content/services/hosted-repo.md

 render_page: true
 description: A dedicated repository solution for your group or institution's data, managed by DataONE.
 Bring the products of your research lab, field station, or library together in a centralized location for efficient sharing, access, and reuse.
-Accelerate research activity, foster new collaborations, and build community with a repository that meets your needs and reflects your brand.
 header:
   intro: Bring the products of your research together in one centralized location
     for efficient sharing, access, and reuse.